-Suffering a trauma while driving can leave behind fears and anxiety that more often than not impair the person’s will to continue driving.
-The reasons behind this are many, but the most common one is that people simply don’t feel safe driving themselves, and especially others.
-This condition is highly treatable even though it might not feel like that at the time.
+Suffering a trauma while driving can leave behind fears and anxiety that, more often than not, impair the person’s will to continue driving.
+The reasons behind this are many, but the most common one is that people simply don’t feel safe driving themselves or, especially, others.
+This condition is highly treatable, even though it might not feel that way at the time.
 Here are some of the most effective ways to feel safe when driving after you’ve been through a driving trauma.

 TRY TO GET BACK TO DRIVING AS SOON AS POSSIBLE